kevinjin420/mrover-teleop-wiki/vue.md

-# Vue Fundamentals
+# Vue Introduction

 Vue is a versatile and beginner-friendly JavaScript framework.
-Below is a short guide on writing Vue for this codebase.
+This introduction is only going to cover what is relevant to our codebase.
+There will be an example provided along with every point.

 ## File Structure